skip to content

 Dean & Britta & Sonic BoomDean & Britta & Sonic Boom / A Peace Of Us

 Guitarist, singer, and songwriter Dean Wareham is the founder of the semi-legendary jangle pop band, Galaxie 500, which recorded a trio of influential albums as the alternative rock movement was coalescing.
 In 1992, Wareham started a new band, Luna, that worked a more chill, sophisticated, even continental vibe - often characterized as dream pop.
 Singer and bass player Britta Phillips joined in 2000, and the two eventually became a duo - musically and maritally - about the time Luna broke up.
 Dean & Britta have recorded several Christmas songs over the years in various formats, and all of them are included on A Peace Of Us, the duo's first Christmas album.
 They've worked before with electronic artist Sonic Boom (aka Pete Kember of Spacemen 3), and he gets equal billing here.
-The album includes four previously released tracks and 10 new songs including the evocative original "Snow Is Falling In Manhattan," plus unusual covers like Randy Newman's "Snow," Eddy Arnold's "Christmas Can't Be Far Away," and Merle Haggard's "If We Make It Through December."
+The album includes four previously released tracks and 10 new songs including unusual covers like Dan Berman's "Snow Is Falling In Manhattan," Randy Newman's "Snow," Eddy Arnold's "Christmas Can't Be Far Away," and Merle Haggard's "If We Make It Through December."
 Get vinyl at Bandcamp and digital at Amazon and around the web.

 Ella FitgeraldElla Fitzgerald / Wishes You A Swinging Christmas: Deluxe Edition